Products

 Good starting points:

-2. Time to next available appointment (access)
+2. Time to next available appointment: access

-4. Reactivation rate (lapsed patients returning)
+4. Reactivation rate: lapsed patients returning

-5. Patient satisfaction trend (experience)
+5. Patient satisfaction trend: experience

-Step 2: Instrument the patient journey end-to-end
+Step 2: Instrument the patient journey end to end

-Step 3: Segment your data (this is where insights appear)
+Step 3: Segment your data

-Instead of “all patients,” analyze by:
+This is where insights appear.
+Instead of reporting on “all patients,” analyze by:

-• New vs returning
+• New versus returning patients

 • Insurance type or service line